Aedalus/malwoden-tutorial/website/docs/5-rooms-and-corridors.md

   }
 ```

-We'll also create a small handfull of helper methods on our `GameMap` class to help here shortly.
+We'll also create a small handful of helper methods on our `GameMap` class to help here shortly.
 None of these should be too complicated, but will make our next method more concise.

 ```ts
 // src/game-map.ts